damtien444/damtien444/README.md

 I like machine learning.

-I work with generative models, facial expressions, affection computing, and computer vision.
+I work with generative models, facial expressions, and computer vision.

-I think it's better if machine could have emotions.

 Reach me at https://www.linkedin.com/in/damtien444/